 Recognizing that it takes more than a 3-day virtual intensive training to implement new programs, SAMHSA requests that participating NNED member teams commit to the full NNEDLearn 2023 training model which includes Prepare; Learn; Implement

-Objectives and expectations for each NNEDLearn stage for PV are as follows:
+Objectives and expectations for each NNEDLearn stage for Project Venture are as follows:

 The first stage of NNEDLearn involves preparing the NNED member team for the Learn stage (virtual training), and requires that team members:

 - Participate in two pre-meeting webinars (dates listed below).

 - Complete assignments as requested by trainer.